 Does the Qantas 737 feature in-flight WiFi?

-While you won’t find WiFi on all 737 Qantas aircraft, Qantas is continuing to roll out connectivity across its domestic fleet.
-The good news is that many of the Qantas 737 aircraft are now equipped with it, but it still remains ‘luck of the draw’.
-If you’re fortunate to score a wifi enabled Qantas flight, this can provide a handy in-flight entertainment or working option.
+While you won't find WiFi on all 737 Qantas aircraft, Qantas is continuing to roll out connectivity across its domestic fleet.
+The good news is that many of the Qantas 737 aircraft are now equipped with it, but it still remains ‘luck of the draw'.
+If you're fortunate to score wifi enabled Qantas flight, this can provide a handy in-flight entertainment or working option.
 You can find out more about the Qantas WiFi rollout here.

 Qantas 737 routes

 The Boeing 737 is the workhorse of the Qantas fleet.
 Currently, it makes up over half of all planes that Qantas operates domestically.